vpht1/andfz/README.md

-### Logout
+### Delete account

 **If you choose to delete your account, most of your information will be deleted immediately, but a small amount of information may take up to six months to be permanently deleted.
 For specific time, see "10.
 How long will we keep your personal data? time? ".
 In addition, we may also retain information or prevent harm for legal reasons**.

-Please note that the account cancellation operation cannot be revoked.
+Please note that the account deletion operation cannot be revoked.
 If you have cancelled your Andfz account and want to use our products and services again, you only need to create a new account, but the personal information before the account cancellation can no longer be retrieved.